joethi/Creditcard-Fraud-detection/README.md

 This project successfully improved baseline results in detecting fraudulent transactions:
 - **Random Forests** performed the best with **88% F1-score**, demonstrating the importance of hyperparameter tuning.
 - Future improvements should focus on:
-  - **Explainability**: Enhance interpretability of model predictions.
+  - **Explainability**: Enhance the interpretability of model predictions.
   - **Efficiency**: Reduce computational cost for large datasets.
   - **Balanced Metrics**: Address trade-offs between Precision and Recall for real-world applications.